jina-ai/clip-as-service/README.md

 #### 3. Use Client to Get Sentence Encodes
-Now you can use BERT to encode sentences simply as follows:
+Now you can encode sentences simply as follows:
 ```python
 from bert_serving.client import BertClient
 bc = BertClient()